 Integrated Systems Europe

 Integrated Systems Europe began life in 2004, with the first edition of the show being held in Geneva, Switzerland.
 It hosted 120 exhibitors and attracted 3,500 visitors.
-Most importantly, it laid the foundation for consecutive years of unprecedented growth for the annual show.
+Most importantly, it laid the foundation for unprecedented growth for the annual show over the years.

 As the show has grown, it has naturally changed and evolved.
 What started out as a temporary shop window for 120 companies is now a multi-faceted, four-day event that features a huge show floor, comprehensive education and professional development programmes, conferences, world class speakers and a multitude of affiliated and partner events.